 If you’ve read The Muse’s “10 Ways Successful People Spend Their Time After Work” you will notice that successful people often say “no”, build authentic relationships, unplug and take real vacations.

 These are all really tough to do in the times we live in right now.
 Technology makes it way too easy to connect – and even more so – way too hard to DISCONNECT.
 People are always on their phones, and expect you to answer right away.
 If you’re growing or starting a business – the people who rely on you to answer the big questions NEED your answer NOW.
 If you have a family, spouse, children, or even extended family and friends – you want to make sure you don’t miss an important call from them.

 Say NO to doing it all yourself

-Obviously – shutting off your phone to family is not realistic epecially if you have children.
-However, when it comes to your day to day life – hiring someone to do the mundane tasks (grocery shopping, hiring a trade, taking the dry cleaning in etc.) so you can spend time with the people you love is the best option.
+Obviously – shutting off your phone to the family is not realistic especially if you have children.
+However, when it comes to your day to day life – hiring someone to do the mundane tasks (grocery shopping, hiring a trade, taking the dry-cleaning in, etc.) so you can spend time with the people you love is the best option.

 Take that vacation, you deserve a break!

 Aside from the obvious “spending time on your family, friends and yourself will make you feel better” – it also makes you more productive.
 “Disengaging from work when you are not at work, makes us more resilient in the face of stress and more productive and engaged at work.
 Even a short weekend getaway can provide significant work-stress recovery, while longer trips away provide even more relief.” ¹